ShujiaHuang/cmdbtools/README.md

 ## Citation

-**Please citate the paper below if you use CMDB for your projects**.
+**Please citate the paper below if you use CMDB in your publications/projects**.

 Siyang Liu, Shujia Huang. et al.(2018) Genomic Analyses from Non-invasive Prenatal Testing Reveal Genetic Associations, Patterns of Viral Infections, and Chinese Population History. *Cell*, 2, 347-359.